rachel170/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-Initial launch
+1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

    2. Double-click the jar file Expected: Shows the GUI with a set of sample flashcards.
 The window size may not be optimum.

-Saving window preferences
+1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Editing a deck name

+1. Editing a deck name

+   1. Prerequisites: User is in Home mode and FlashNotes contains a deck called "Economics" at index 1 and a deck called "Singapore.

+   1. Test case: `editDeckName 1 n/Econs`<br>
+        Expected: The name of deck at Index 1 is changed to Econs.

+   2. Test case: `editDeckName 1 n/Singapore` <br>
+        Expected: Deck name at index 1 is not changed.
+Error message is shown that the deck "Singpaore" already exists.

+### Deleting a deck

+1. Deleting a deck.

+   1. Prerequisites: User is in Home mode and FLashNotes contains at least one deck.

+   2. Test case: `deleteDeck 1` <br>
+        Expected: First deck is deleted from the list.

+   3. Test case: `deleteDeck 0` <br>
+        Expected: No deck is deleted.
+Error details shown in the status message.

+### Entering a deck

+1. Entering a deck.

+   1. Prerequisites: Flashnotes have decks with names 'Singapore' and 'Malaysia'.

+   2. Test case: `enterDeck Singapore` <br>
+       Expected: All cards with the tag 'Singapore' will be shown.
+Cards with tags 'Malaysia' will not be shown.

+   3. Test case: `enterDeck singapore` <br>
+       Expected: None of the cards are shown (as the keyword is case-sensitive).

+   4. Test case: `enterDeck Singapore Malaysia` <br>
+       Expected: No cards are shown as there is no deck with a name 'Singapore Malaysia'.

 ### Adding a card

-1. Adding a card in a normal deck created by user
+1. Adding a card in a normal deck created by user.

     1. Prerequisites: Enter a deck using the command `enterDeck DECK_NAME`.